 What is a consultant?

 A Regulated Canadian Immigration Consultant (RCIC) is a fully trained Canadian Immigration expert who has been through extensive training and qualifications.
-A RCIC is licenced and a member in good standing with the Immigration Consultants Canada Regulatory Council (ICCRC).
+A RCIC is licenced and a member in good standing with the College of Canadian Immigration and Citizenship Consultants (CICC).
 A RCIC undergoes continuing development and assessments and has to meet a stringent licencing criteria and code of conduct.
 A RCIC must also be either a Canadian Citizen or Permanent Resident.

 The only authorised representatives that the Canadian Government will communicate with and who are authorised under Canadian Immigration law are RCICs, Canadian Lawyers and Paralegals, and Notaries in good standing with the Chambre des notaires du Québec.